Terms and Conditions

 We regret that nearly all of the lodges, hotels and other accommodation types we use charge single supplements, as they are usually small establishments needing to fill all beds.
 If you particularly wish for a single room, we are normally able to provide one for you at the supplement price listed for each tour.
 If you wish to share (to avoid this supplement) we can usually match you up with someone else of similar age and sex, also wishing to share.
 If we are unable to do this, we regret that the single supplement must be charged (though sometimes at a reduced, negotiated rate) unless your booking was received by us at least 6 months prior to the holiday’s departure.
 N.B.
 We regret that this offer does not apply to those booked on our Special Offers page and Late Availability page.

 All our activities are either carefully coordinated and run by experienced tour operators in the country we are in or are run by the tour leader employed by Royle Safaris.
 In the case of activities which are supplied by other companies we run vigorous checks to make sure that the tour and the activity is run to the highest standards and that no one is put in any danger; however some of the activities are inherently dangerous in nature (shark diving, elephant-back safaris, tracking tigers on foot etc) and Royle Safaris takes no responsibility for any problems, injuries, accidents or deaths that occur on any of the activities included on Royle Safaris tours and holidays.
-As a result of some activities being sourced outside of Royle Safaris we have to abide by their company terms and conditions and often have to sign disclaimers for their company as well as agreeing to the terms and conditions of Royle Safaris and any disclaimers you have been asked to sign with us.
+As a result of some activities being sourced outside of Royle Safaris we have to abide by their company terms and conditions and often have to sign disclaimers for their company as well as agreeing to the terms and conditions of Royle Safaris and any disclaimers and waivers you have been asked to sign with us.

 Please also be aware that the hire cars, jeeps, boats, canoes and other vehicles we sometimes use when in poorer or less developed countries are often at a lower standard to what you may expect to find in at home.
 It is therefore vital that your travel insurance covers you for any problems arising by using these vehicles.